anderson-truong/CS31-Project-2-Automated-Testing/README.md

 If you end up with no calculation errors, this section WILL NOT print out anything (on the non-verbose script).

 # Included Test Cases:
-The script iterates over the valid state names, months, days, and years, and then runs the compiled project .cpp file with those inputs.
+The script iterates over some valid/invalid state names, months, days, and years, and then runs the compiled project .cpp file with those inputs.

 **States Tested**
 - Valid (50): All 50 states. **Ex:** West Virginia, Arizona, North Dakota, ...